rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BE: I don't think it's the name so much as the variability of the "n".

-MM: I was thinking you would say Integer.asInt64, rather that Integer.asIntN(64,...)
+MM: I was thinking you would say Integer.asInt64, rather than Integer.asIntN(64,...)

 BE: If you look at the ASM.js example, you can see that it's cast `asUintN` and then ...

-DE: Maybe we shoudl have asInt64 as a spcific thing.
+DE: Maybe we should have asInt64 as a spcific thing.

-MM: Now htat I see tha the number was a parameter, I have no objection.
+MM: Now that I see that the number was a parameter, I have no objection.

-DE: This is identical to the Integer 64 proposal but ther'es no implicit conversion.
-This is because there is no type that subsume the other.
-Also, if you have a bare 1, it has to stay a number for Web compatibilility.
-Therefore we require an explicit cast such as callign teh number constructor.
+DE: This is identical to the Integer64 proposal but there's no implicit conversion.
+This is because there is no type that subsumes the other.
+Also, if you have a bare 1, it has to stay a Number for web-compatibility.
+Therefore we require an explicit cast such as calling the Number constructor.

-DE: If you do `+ iinteger` the current proposal would throw (?)
+DE: If you do `+ Integer` the current proposal would throw (?)

-AK: I don' tihtnk it's only asm.js that uses this.
+AK: I don't think it's only asm.js that uses this.
 People have used addition elsewhere to cast things to numbers.

 YK: Yeah, I've done it.

-SYG: If plus integer returned an integer?
+SYG: If plus Integer returned an Integer?

-BE: It's not turly backward compatible.
+BE: It's not truly backward compatible.
 If you mix old and new code (and we changed the semantics of `+`) then we can't change that.

 AWB: This is always an issue with ...

 WH: It's only a matter of degree.
 Unary + is commonly used to coerce to Numbers in existing practice.
 However, unary - can also be used to coerce to Numbers, but prohibiting unary - on Integers to produce Integers wouldn't fly.